Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/introduction.md

     - Length: constant or variable length

-    - Note: Latent variables express input data in a simplified way by observing correlations or patterns between the data.
+<ins>Note</ins>: Latent variables express input data in a simplified way by observing correlations or patterns between the data.
 Latent variables are useful because of their benefits, which require less input data and cause higher accuracy in predicted output

 ## Types of Machine Learning Methods:
 <ins>Types of Machine Learning Methods</ins>: supervised, unsupervised, reinforcement learning